vmavromatis/Lemmy-keyboard-navigation/README.md

 # Lemmy-keyboard-navigation
-A userscript to navigate Lemmy with keyboard arrows based on `boobslider100@lem.ee`'s script (added keyboard arrow navigation, upvote/downvote, changed styling slightly to resemble RES more and few more tweaks)
+A RES-like userscript to navigate Lemmy with the keyboard.
+Supports both HJKL and arrow navigation.

-#### ⭐ UPDATE ⭐
-As of version 1.8, **HJKL navigation** is now also supported, [thanks to @aglidden](https://github.com/vmavromatis/Lemmy-keyboard-navigation/pull/3) 🎉

 ## Installation & Usage:
 - Make sure you have [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) installed